-The NC believes that it is in the interest of DBS for the Board to comprise of Directors with longer tenures who have a deep understanding of the banking industry, as well as Directors with shorter tenures who can bring fresh ideas and perspectives.
+The NC members believe that it is in the interests of DBS for the Board to be comprised of Directors with longer tenures who have a deep understanding of the banking industry, as well as Directors with shorter tenures who can bring fresh ideas and perspectives.
+There are currently three Directors who have served for more than ten years, and this is balanced by the progressive refreshing of the Board where six long-serving Directors have stepped down and seven new Directors have been appointed since November 2017.